Bringing Vintage Aircraft to Life since 2010

 3rd October 1940

-The de Havilland Aircraft Company factory at Hatfield is attacked by a sole Junkers Ju 88.
-As a result 21 people are killed and 70 injured with some materials for de Havilland's new Mosquito aircraft destroyed.
+The de Havilland Aircraft Company factory at Hatfield is attacked by a sole Junkers Ju 88, twenty one people are killed and seventy injured with some materials for de Havilland's new Mosquito aircraft destroyed.
 The Ju 88 was later shot down by anti-aircraft fire with the crew ending up as prisoners of war.

-Worcester also comes under attack with the Mining and Engineering Company being bombed by a single aircraft.
-As a result seven people are killed and at least fifty were injured, with production disrupted for the next five days.
+Worcester comes under attack with the Mining and Engineering Company being bombed by a single aircraft.
+Seven people are killed and at least fifty were injured, with production disrupted for the next five days.

 Appointed to the war cabinet: